 - An Arctic Summer: Boring Through the Pack in Melville Bay (1871)

 Work by the American romanticist artist and explorer William Bradford who is well known for his marine paintings.
 It is on view in Gallery 760.

 Each vintage ship painting mentioned above is an important example of marine art presented at The Met Fifth Avenue.
-At Fine Art Shippers, we highly recommend visiting this fantastic museum and see all these amazing works of art with your own eyes!
+At Fine Art Shippers, we highly recommend visiting this fantastic museum and seeing all these amazing works of art with your own eyes!